Malatya: Melitene during the Middle Ages

 In the period that followed the Turkish advance into the Byzantine Empire after the defeat at the Battle of Manzikert, Gabriel of Melitene, a Greek Orthodox Armenian who had risen from the ranks of the Byzantine army, governed the city.
 From 1086 to 1100 he preserved his independence with the aid of the Beylik of the Danishmends.
 After 1100, he sought to gain the favour of the commanders of the First Crusade, especially Bohemond I of Antioch and Baldwin of Boulogne.

-The Danishmends took over Malatya one year later in 1101 (see Battle of Melitene).
+The Danishmends took over Malatya one year later in 1101 following the Battle of Melitene.
 The Danishmends then fought repeatedly with the Anatolian Seljuk Sultanate about the possession of the city and were able to hold it until 1152, though the Seljuks did not gain full control until 1177.
 Under Danishmend and Seljuk rule, Malatya became a centre of knowledge as many Persian and Arabic scholars took residence in the city.
 The Seljuk Sultanate also undertook an extensive development of the city.
 After being ruled by the Ilkhanids for around 50 years at the end of the 13th century, the Muslim population of the city invited the Mamluk Sultanate to Malatya in 1315.
 On 28 April 1315, the Mamluk army entered the city; this was followed by the looting of the city by the army.
-The Eretna Dynasty gained sovereignty over the city for some time, but from 1338 onwards the Mamluks secured its control.
+The Eretnid dynasty gained sovereignty over the city for some time, but from 1338 onwards the Mamluks secured its control.
 However, for the latter part of the 14th century, the control of the city fluctuated between the Mamluks and the Dulkadirids.

+Because of these wars, the metropolitan Theodosius of Melitene "had been deprived of the consecrated seat by the foreigners", and was instead bestowed the metropolitan of Keltzene in 1318-1319.
+The last mention of a metropolitan in Melitene was in 1329, after which the seat remained vacant and disappeared before the 15th century.

 The city was captured by the Ottoman army led by Yavuz Sultan Selim on 28 July 1516 and remained under Ottoman rule until the establishment of the Republic of Turkey.
 Under the Ottomans, the city lost the quality of being on the frontiers, as well as the allure it held in the Middle Ages.
 It was plagued between the 16th and 18th centuries by successive rebellions.